joshbegley/nyt-latest/README.md

 `All it took was 18 minutes of catharsis in the first inning, as the Phillies scored seven runs, more than they had in any game this season.`\
 https://nytimes.com/athletic/7170804/2026/04/03/phillies-hitters-golf-colorado-rockies/

-**Giannis Antetokounmpo says Bucks telling him to sit out while healthy 'a slap in the face'**\
+**Giannis Antetokounmpo excoriates Bucks for sitting him as NBA investigation continues**\
 `The Bucks' star said he's being forced to "do things against my nature" and that he and the team are "definitely not on the same page."`\
 https://nytimes.com/athletic/7161947/2026/04/03/giannis-antetokounmpo-injury-update-frustrated-bucks-decision/